 Which Parisian neighbourhoods are most popular with returning expatriates?

-Returning expatriates favour well-connected neighbourhoods (proximity to airports, TGV stations), with international shops and quality schools.
-The 15th (Commerce, Grenelle), the 16th (Passy, Auteuil), the 7th, and the 6th are the most in-demand.
+Returning expatriates favour well-connected areas (near airports and TGV stations), with international shops and good schools.
+The 15th (Commerce, Grenelle), the 16th (Passy, Auteuil), the 7th and the 6th are the most in demand.
 The 15th offers the best surface-to-price ratio among these premium areas.